Skip to main content

 Additional Script for Pre-Migration Audit

-To ensure all files were correctly labeled before migration, I also wrote a script that read the label of each file and logged the results into a CSV.
+To ensure all files were correctly labeled before migration, I also wrote a script that read the label of each file and logged the results to a CSV.
 This allowed for manual review and adjustments where needed.